 But losing fat doesn’t always mean losing actual weight off the scale.
 This is why people got confused about losing inches but not weight.

-Weight loss is a reduction in your overall body weight includes muscles, fat, and water.
+Weight loss is a reduction in your overall body weight including muscles, fat, and water.
 While fat loss is a reduction in overall body fat.

 You can lose weight by going on a fast or eating too little and still see your belly popping out.
 Because when you lose weight by following very-low-calorie diets and fasting, you lose water weight and muscle weight more than fat.

-To lose that belly fat or thighs fat, you have to customize your body to lose fat, not muscles by following a well rounded high protein diet, strength, and functional training.
+To lose that belly fat or thigh fat, you have to customize your body to lose fat by following a well-rounded high protein diet, strength training, and functional training.

 If your goal is to look fit and toned, you shouldn’t strive for weight loss.
 Instead, set your sights on fat loss.
 That’s because losing weight doesn’t necessarily improve your health and appearance, but losing fat does.